- Near 15th Avenue North and Albrecht Boulevard

 - Connected to West Dining Center by tunnels (meal plan required for all residents)

-Thompson Hall is home to the Pharmacy House.
-Established in 2006, it is available for Pre-Pharmacy students who are working to gain admittance into the program.
+Thompson Hall is home to the Pharmacy, Nursing, and Allied Science House.
+This community is available for students who are majoring in the College of PNAS.
 The College of Pharmacy, Nursing, and Allied Sciences supports this house by assisting in the recruitment of house members and facilitating programs throughout the year focusing on student success.
 Thompson is also home to the Arts, Humanities, and Social Sciences (AHSS) House.
 Students with majors within the college of AHSS may choose to live in this learning community.
-More information about the Pharmacy and AHSS Communities, as well as other special learning environments, may be found here.
+More information about the PNAS and AHSS Communities, as well as other special learning environments, may be found here.

 To see a rendering of a sample two-student room in Thompson please click below:

 Floor plan for Thompson single room.

 Thompson Hall was one of the two high-rises to be built on the NDSU campus in 1967 as part of the "Gemini Project."
 The "Gemini Project" was the construction of two identical high-rises (the other being Severinson Hall).
 The high-rise is a nine-story structure that houses 272 students.

 In 1969, the high-rise was named Thompson Hall in honor of Matilda Thompson, Dean of Women from 1957 to 1963.
 Thompson earned a degree in teaching from Valley City Teachers College in 1915 and a bachelor's degree in chemistry and natural sciences from NDAC (SU) in 1921.
 In 1929, she earned a master's degree in mathematics and guidance from Columbia University.